FME Version

 28. Add Bookmarks (Optional)

-Bookmarks are a good way to organize your workspace and make it easier for yourself and other users to understand what is going on in the workflow.
+Bookmarks are a good way to organize your workspace and help you and other users understand the workflow.

 To add a bookmark, select an area of the workspace (for example, a group of transformers) that you want the bookmark to encompass.
 Click the bookmark tool or right-click and select Create Bookmark.
 A bookmark appears around the selected area.
 For more information on bookmarks, see the documentation.